 Even more: Your comprehensive benefits package goes into effect your first day and includes medical, dental and vision insurance — plus a 401(k).

-You’ll also get a laptop and all the required techie things.
-Oh, and compensation starts at $36,400 with $3,000 regional pay differences.
+You’ll also get a laptop and mobile phone and all the required techy things.
+Oh, and compensation starts at $32,100 with monthly bonuses if you’re doing a good job.

 Am I Qualified to Get This Job — and Those Insane Benefits?

 You’ll need some past experience in market research, social services or commissioned sales positions.

 A bachelor’s degree — in anything — is preferred but not required, though a high school diploma is.
 You should also have a valid driver’s license.

 Want more flexible job opportunities?
 Visit our Facebook jobs page.

 Your Turn: Have you ever had your TV watching habits tracked by the Nielsen Company?

 Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
 After recently completing graduate school, she focuses on saving money — and surviving the move back in with her parents.